sociocom/Clinical-Semantic-Textual-Similarity/README.md

 # Reference
-For more information about this task check the <a href="" target="_blank">project website</a> and read the paper below.
+For more information about this task check the <a href="https://faith-wm.github.io/sts_proj.html" target="_blank">project website</a> and read the paper below.

 If you use the Japanese dataset please cite our paper:
 ```